 What Matters in Online Reviews?

 All online reviews are valuable (both good and bad) but not all reviews are created equally.
-Today’s consumers exhibit a high level of review awareness, with almost 8 in 10 consumers always or regularly factoring reviews into their search for a local business.
+Today’s consumers exhibit a high level of review awareness, with 97% saying they read reviews every time they look for a local businesses.

 What’s more, research shows that reviews can directly influence a shopper’s decision to purchase when displayed alongside product information — but, it’s not enough to simply have a lot of reviews.
 Consumers (and Google’s local SEO algorithm) look for specific elements within a review to aid them in their assessment of a local business.